owhonda-moses/iot-sensor-anomaly-mlops/README.md

 5. Monitor the deployed model for performance degradation or data drift.

 ## Project Architecture
+The system is composed of several decoupled services, primarily hosted on Google Cloud Platform (GCP) and orchestrated by a self-hosted Prefect server.

 ![Project Architecture](./images/project_.png)

-The system is composed of several decoupled services, primarily hosted on Google Cloud Platform (GCP) and orchestrated by a self-hosted Prefect server.

 * **Orchestration Server (Prefect):** A self-hosted Prefect server runs in a Docker container on a persistent **Google Compute Engine (GCE)** VM.
 This provides the UI and backend for managing and observing all pipelines.
-* **Execution Worker (Prefect):** A Prefect worker runs in the local development environment (WSL/Paperspace) to execute the training pipelines.
+* **Execution Worker (Prefect):** A Prefect worker runs in the local development environment (WSL) to execute the training pipelines.
 * **Experiment Tracking (MLflow):** An MLflow server is deployed as a serverless application on **GCP Cloud Run**.
 It uses a **Cloud SQL (PostgreSQL)** instance for metadata and a **Google Cloud Storage (GCS)** bucket for artifacts, providing a persistent and scalable backend for the Model Registry and experiment logs.
 * **Model Serving (Prediction Service):** The final trained model is served via a REST API deployed as a separate serverless application on **GCP Cloud Run**.
 * **CI/CD (GitHub Actions):** The entire process of building the application's Docker image and deploying the MLflow and prediction services to GCP is automated using GitHub Actions.
-* **Infrastructure as Code (Terraform):** All required GCP resources (Cloud SQL, GCS, Artifact Registry, etc.) are defined and provisioned using Terraform.
+* **Infrastructure as Code (Terraform):** All required GCP resources (Cloud SQL, GCS, Artifact Registry, GCE VM, etc.) are defined and provisioned using Terraform.

 ---